 In the previous point, I told you about my love for my french press, but another zero-waste staple is a good stovetop espresso maker – so old-school and sophisticated.

 Pro-tip.
 On that same caffeinated line: a family member told me that every day for work and since the 80s he uses a mason jar for his coffee.
 Like how is it possible I had never thought about doing this before?
 It does the job and it looks pretty aesthetically pleasing, too.
 Such a breakthrough.

 If you want to learn more about solid beauty and skincare, this post is all about that.

-The main reason why I swapped most of my bottled skincare products to solid ones is that each bar lasts at least in three times more with the same use.
-Second reason: solid products are TSA-approved, so you won’t need to think about your beauty products when you fly anymore.
+The main reason why I made the switch is that each solid bar lasts at least three times more with the same use.
+Second reason: solid products are TSA-approved, so you won’t need to think about your beauty routine when you fly.